cloudflare/pubsub/README.md

 export default worker;
 ```

-You can use `wranger@beta publish` to publish this directly: the latest `wrangler` supports TypeScript natively.
+You can use `wranger publish` to publish this directly: the latest `wrangler` supports TypeScript natively.

 ## License